 The Iowa Barn Foundation has awarded more than 119 matching grants, with a total of over one million dollars to property owners to help them preserve their barns.
 There are two kinds of matching grants:

-For those barns that, upon completion of work, will be eligible for the National Historic Register.
+For those barns that, upon completion of work, will be eligible for the National Register of Historic Places.
 These barns may need restoration--more work than those in category "B".

 For those barns that may not be as historic as those in category "A," but the barns must be important to the landscape and the community.
-Many will be eligible for the National Historic Register upon completion of work.
+Many will be eligible for the National Register of Historic Places upon completion of work.
 Most of these barns will receive rehabilitation grants--smaller grants for sealing foundations, new roofs, siding, etc.

 Barns that qualify for either type of matching grant must meet the following eligibility requirements: